benbuzz790/bots/ROADMAP.md

 The AI development landscape is consolidating around standards faster than anyone expected.
 MCP was introduced in November 2024 and is already approaching universal adoption.
 OpenTelemetry's GenAI semantic conventions were formalized in early 2025.
 The window for "build everything ourselves" has closed.
 The window for "integrate with standards and differentiate on capabilities" is wide open.

-We're not abandoning our vision—we're recognizing that our vision is best served by standing on the shoulders of standards rather than building everything from scratch.
+We're not abandoning our vision--we're recognizing that our vision is best served by standing on the shoulders of standards rather than building everything from scratch.
 The bots project's value isn't in reimplementing tool connectivity or observability.
 It's in conversation trees, functional prompts, and agentic capabilities that no standard can provide.

 ### The Path Forward

-This isn't a pivot— it's a maturation.
+This isn't a pivot-- it's a maturation.
 We're moving from "build an AI framework" to "build the best agentic AI system on top of industry standards."
 The difference is critical.
 One path leads to constant maintenance of infrastructure.
 The other leads to innovation on capabilities.

 Every item in this document, from MCP integration to GUI development, flows from this philosophy: **embrace standards for infrastructure, innovate on capabilities, and build for production**.
 This is how we ensure the bots project remains relevant, maintainable, and valuable as the AI landscape continues its rapid evolution.

-The future of AI development isn't about building walled gardens—it's about building excellent tools that work seamlessly in a standardized ecosystem.
+The future of AI development isn't about building walled gardens--it's about building excellent tools that work seamlessly in a standardized ecosystem.
 That's the future we're building toward.

 ---